strues/swerpbox/README.md

 If SickRage is running, stop it.
 Go to `config/sickrage` and edit `config.ini`.
 Find the line that says `handle_reverse_proxy` and change the 0 to a 1.
 Now start SickRage again.

+# Credit

+I give credit where it's due and would like to give a shoutout to [LinuxServer.io](https://github.com/linuxserver).
+Parts of their Dockerfiles were borrowed and modified for this seedbox setup.